Reading current Kp and aurora forecast data.

 Tasmania, New Zealand, Antarctica, and Patagonia.
 Where to go, when to visit, and what to pack.

-Travel Guide →Discover why the Southern Lights are harder to see and where you can actually catch them.
+NZ Guide →Discover why the Southern Lights are harder to see and where you can actually catch them.

 Learn Why →Month-by-month guide to Southern Lights viewing with seasonal forecasts.